traliach/onboarding_platform/docs/adr/002-bullmq-over-sqs.md

 (IAM user, S3 scaffold, welcome email, Slack notification).
 The workflow must be resumable, inspectable per step, and observable via Prometheus.

-The platform is self-hosted across a 5 EC2 fleet on a $47/month budget (CLAUDE.md section 8).
-Managed AWS services that add cost or complexity are out of scope (CLAUDE.md section 16).
+The platform is self-hosted across a 5 EC2 fleet on a $47/month budget.
+Managed AWS services that add cost or complexity are out of scope.

 ## Decision
 Use **BullMQ backed by Redis** as the job queue.
 Redis runs on the worker EC2